by Daria Tuzova ©

 Selyse is unhappy with her accommodations at Eastwatch-by-the-Sea and her treatment by its commander, Cotter Pyke.
 She demands that she be allowed to move into the Nightfort that was to be given to Stannis when repaired.
 When it is found that the Nightfort is habitable she leaves Eastwatch for Castle Black with her daughter, Shireen; the fool, Patchface; her serving girls and lady companions; and a retinue of knights, sworn swords, and men-at-arms fifty strong.
 She is given the royal chamber in the King's Tower of Castle Black.
-Lord Commander Jon Snow thinks the flame-like crown she wears is the only warmth Selyse has.
+Jon Snow, the Lord Commander of the Night's Watch, thinks the flame-like crown she wears is the only warmth Selyse has.

 Selyse arranges the wedding of Gerrick Kingsblood's three daughters to her Hand of the Queen, Ser Axell Florent, and her knights, Ser Brus Buckler and Ser Malegorn of Redpool.
-She claims that Gerrick is the true King of the Wildlings, descended in an unbroken male line from their great king Raymun Redbeard.
-However, Gerrick is descended from Raymun Redbeard's younger brother, not the king, and the kingship among the free folk is not hereditary.
-She also wants Val to marry Ser Patrek of King's Mountain, but is rebuffed.
+She claims that Gerrick is the true King of the Wildlings, descended in an unbroken male line from Raymun Redbeard, a great King-Beyond-the-Wall.
+However, Tormund states Gerrick is descended from Raymun Redbeard's younger brother, not the king, and the kingship among the free folk is not hereditary.
+Selyse also wants Val to marry Ser Patrek of King's Mountain, but is rebuffed.

 Quotes by Selyse

 Stannis: Be quiet, woman.
 You are not at a nightfire now.

 – Selyse and Stannis Baratheon, regarding Edric Storm